tarantool/doc/doc/1.10/book/box/triggers.rst

   when a session begins or ends,

 * :ref:`authentication triggers <box_session-on_auth>`, which are
-  executed during authentication, and
+  executed during authentication,

 * :ref:`replace triggers <box_space-on_replace>`, which are for database
-  events.
+  events, and

 * :ref:`transaction triggers <box-on_commit>`, which are executed
   during commit or rollback.